| || |

 LECTURES AND NON-MUSIC-RELATED CLASSES ...
 AT THE LECTERN AND CLASSROOM

 ASIA'S ANCIENT FAITHS: BUDDHISM, TIBETAN BUDDHISM, HINDUISM, TAOISM, and CONFUCIANISM Spiritual, philosophical, and cultural aspects of the ancient and modern faiths of Asia, spiced with music and audiovisual material.
 Learn the essential religious and social aspects of each of these faiths, their similarities and contrasts, and how they have influenced life in Asia and worldwide through the centuries.
 Course may be individualized to include any combination of faiths.
 One session or class series up to 20 hours

 CARL REINER & MEL BROOKS: MASTER HUMORISTS First brought together when Reiner was co-starring on television with Sid Caesar and Brooks was a writer, these two created some of the best skits in comedy history.
 The two would go on to write, produce, and direct iconic productions in television, film and on stage.
 Rediscover their work and their comic genius through lectures, stories, and film and stage clips.
 Class series of up to 12 hours

 CHANGING ROLES OF MEN AND WOMEN IN TODAY'S CHINA Modern China is changing at lightning speed, with traditional values and roles in social culture competing with a vast array of changing jobs, businesses, education, and societal values.
 We'll examine traditional and modern roles of men and women in China while discussing and viewing many of the current challenges, values, and expections of the new generation of China's industrial and technological entrepreneurs as well as its rural society.
 Single session up to 2 hours, or Class series of up to 12 hours

 CHINA ...
 LAND OF MYTH AND MYSTERY: An extensive program that springs from Joy's travels as a heritage tour director in China and 6 travels throughout the country and experiences with the people.
 Video excerpts, music, and photographs of China enhance the program as Joy examines the spiritual philosophies, poetry, folk tales, and history of this land and its populations, both ancient and modern.
 One session or class series up to 20 hours

 CHINA'S ANCIENT FAITHS: TAOISM, MAHAYANA BUDDHISM, CONFUCISM, TIBETAN BUDDHISM - Spiritual, philosophical, and cultural aspects of the ancient faiths unique to China, spiced with music and audiovisual material.
 Learn the essential religious and social aspects of each of these faiths, their similarities and contrasts, and how they have influenced life in China and worldwide through the centuries.
 Course may be individualized to include any combination of faiths.
 One session or class series up to 12 hours

 FIVE COOL CATS: THE RAT PACK! - They were the top draw in Vegas and Hollywoodwood in the 50's and early 60's: Frank Sinatra, Sammy Davis, Jr., Dean Martin, Joey Bishop, and Peter Lawford.
 Their work both separate and together was legendary, and the public clamored to see them whenever there was an opportunity.
 We'll get to know each of these personalities through their personal lives and careers, films, concerts, and impromptu appearances together.
-Class series up to 8 hours with audio/visual materials
+Class series up to 10 hours

 HUMOR & COMEDY, AMERICAN STYLE How each of us views comedy is a reflection of our view of the world.
 From stand-up to teams to TV sitcoms and beyond, we'll trace America’s history of comedy and our unique comedic styles.
 We'll discover influences of ethnic groups in modern American comedy and learn how humor and the ability to laugh at ourselves can transcend cultural barriers.
 We'll also learn about physical and psychological benefits of laughter from the latest published research laughing all the way!
 As Charlie Chaplin said, “Comedy keeps the heart sweet.”

 THE JEWS OF CHINA: LAND OF MYTH AND MYSTERY, SILK ROAD TO SHANGHAI: the amazing story of Jews from the last thirteen centuries who made their way into China, as well as modern Jews of China and the relationship between Israel and China, with photographs, resource information,CD/DVD materials.
 One session or class series up to 10 hours

 THE JEWS OF TURKEY: A 2400 YEAR HISTORY - Turkey rich with a deep, warm Jewish history and is the only country to span two continents, literally a bridge between East and West, the meeting point of Europe and Asia.
 Culturally, Turkey has evolved through a succession of many of the world’s greatest civilizations and is the location of magnificent Greek, Roman, Jewish, Christian, Sufi, and Ottoman Empire artifacts, including some of the world's oldest Jewish settlements and opulent Ottoman-era synagogues.
 A rich Jewish story is to be found in the ruins of Ephesus and the ancient city of Thyatira, as well as Sardis with its Sardis Synagogue dating from the 3rd century BCE when King Antiochus III encouraged Jews from Babylonia and other nations to settle here.
 Izmir's thriving Jewish community dates to the 2nd century and still maintains its Street of Synagogues.
 And the Jewish community of Istanbul remains active even as recent political and social changes have challenged the community.
 Joy share's highlights of Turkey's Jewish history, as well as photographs from her Jewish Heritage Tour to Turkey in Fall 2012.